Overview: What are we talking about?

 Handling Deposits on Cancelled Reservations

-When a reservation is canceled, it is up to your business to decide how to handle the deposit.
+When a reservation is cancelled, it is up to your business to decide how to handle the deposit.
 It can either be refunded or forfeited.

 - Navigate to Left-hand Navigation: Reservations » Deposits » Canceled Reservations Pending Resolution.